ukrmaxim/crypto_exchange/README.md

 # README

 Demo version of the crypto exchange.
 Using this application, it is possible to create a bitcoin address on the `testnet` network and use this address to exchange from `USDT` to `BTC`, calculating the commission of the exchanger itself and taking into account the commission of miners (fixed).
-The current exchange rate is obtained from the public API (according to the schedule and also manually).
-The balance of a bitcoin address is updated automatically, as well as with each exchange operation.
+The current exchange rate is obtained from the `public API` (according to the schedule and also manually).
+The balance of bitcoin address is updated automatically, as well as with each exchange operation and also manually.

+The application uses encryption of sensitive information at the application level.
+It works by declaring which attributes are to be encrypted, and seamlessly encrypts and decrypts them as needed.
+The encryption layer is between the database and the application.
+The application will have access to unencrypted data, but the database will store it encrypted.

 ## Ruby and Ruby on Rails version